IT'S TIME TO FILE YOUR

 Follow the instructions below to request a tax transcript.

-PLEASE DO NOT HAVE THE IRS SEND THE TRANSCRIPT DIRECTLY TO THE COLLEGE.
+PLEASE DO NOT HAVE THE IRS SEND THE TRANSCRIPT DIRECTLY TO THE UNIVERSITY.
 The tax transcript will not have the required student ID for financial aid identification.

 - It is important for you and your parents to file your taxes early.
 File your taxes electronically